Ruff9/Documentation/README.md

 Opiniated collection of cultural material in the programming field.

-This is meant to help beginners to fully understand their new profession.
+This is meant to help beginners fully understand their new profession.

 ##Starting